Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 With this in mind, if we return to my "Kantian" picture of morality, things don't look so promising for the scientists -- it is now clear that for them to believe their trade morally neutral is a (wilful?) negligence: a self-serving self-deception based on a hollow and counterfactual faith in humanity.
 The pessimist might say that, like Doctor Frankenstein, we're in a constant race against our creations, perpetually battling to contain our  thoughtlessly thoughtful meddling.
 The fact that we've survived this far guarantees precisely zero about our future prospects.

-Anyway, I've ventured onto well-trodden territory and should move on.
+Anyway, I've now ventured onto well-trodden territory.
 I suppose the broad conclusion, which was obvious well before you started reading this, is that the moral case for science as a whole has some pretty dicey areas.

 #### But this is what I really came here to say